 It took 18 years, a deep probe into the criminal justice system, and the rallying of a town.
 But in 2011, the West Memphis Three walked free.

 That changed on May 5, 1993, when three second-grade boys were reported missing.
-The following afternoon the bodies of Steve Branch, Michael Moore, and Christopher Byers were found by a muddy ditch.
+The following afternoon, the bodies of Steve Branch, Michael Moore, and Christopher Byers were found by a muddy ditch.
 The boys were naked and tied up by their shoelaces.
-They were mutilated and bruised.
-Their clothes were in the nearby creek.
+They were mutilated and bruised, and their clothes were in the nearby creek.

 Autopsies revealed that Byers died of multiple injuries, while the other two boys died of multiple injuries with drowning.

 An investigation of the murders looked into several suspects, including the stepfather of Steve Branch as well as two teenage boys who had abruptly fled to California shortly after the bodies were discovered.

 Eventually, three local teenagers, Damien Echols, Jessie Misskelley, and Jason Baldwin, were zeroed in on as the prime suspects.
 They were 17, 16, and 18 years old respectively.
 These three would come to be known as the West Memphis Three.

 Police on the case felt that there were cult-like and satanic overtones to the murders.

 Authorities figured Echols as a suspect because had shown an interest in occultism.
 During questioning, Echols mentioned wounds to the genital that one of the victims suffered.
 It was a fact, leading investigators to believe he had inside knowledge of the case.